kou-pg-0131/s3fzf/README.md

    s3fzf cp [options]

 OPTIONS:
+   --bucket value, -b value   name of the bucket containing the objects.
+   --profile value, -p value  use a specific profile from your credential file.
    --output value, -o value   file path of the output destination. if '-' is specified, output to stdout.
    --help, -h                 show help. (default: false)
 ```

 ### rm